How to Stay Healthy While Traveling Abroad

 5. Stay Active During Travel

-Keeping up with regular exercise while traveling can really help you feel better, keep you from getting sick, and boost your mood.
-It's easy to let your fitness routine slide when you're out of your normal environment, but a little effort makes a big difference.
+Keeping up with regular exercise while traveling can help you feel better.
+It keeps you from getting sick and boosts your mood.
+It's easy to let your fitness routine slide out of your normal spot.
+But a little effort makes a big difference.

 a.
 Get Moving

-One of the easiest methods to stay active is to include more movement in your daily activities.
-When you're touring a new place, try walking or biking instead of hopping in a taxi all the time.
-You'll see more of the area and get some exercise at the same time.
-Skip the elevator and take the stairs whenever you can.
+One easy way to stay active is to add more movement to your daily tasks.
+When you tour a new place, try walking or biking.
+Skip the taxi every time.
+You'll see more of the area.
+You get some exercise too.
+Take the stairs instead of the elevator when you can.
 These small changes add up.
-Even if you make a conscious effort to walk for 30 minutes in the morning and 30 minutes in the evening, it has been proven to increase physical and mental health.
+Walk for 30 minutes in the morning and 30 in the evening.
+It boosts physical and mental health.

 b.
 Stretching and Simple Exercises